 There are several key components in all atmosphere control systems.
-When a difficulty arises, it is important to identify the cause with minimum effort and expended time.
+When a difficulty arises, it is important to identify the cause with a minimum of effort and expended time.
 The procedure that follows is designed to aid in that process.